 Approach: From the outset, we focused on a supplier for whom the issue of living wages is not new territory.
 As described in detail in point 3, we have mutually agreed a plan with the aim of paying the full living wage for our products there by 2026.
-To this end, we have ensured that our supplier has a transparent system for promotions and remuneration, as well as internal systems to meet the needs of female employees.
+To this end, we have well as internal systems to meet the needs of ensured that our supplier has a transparent female employees. system for promotions and remuneration, as